 How to Breed Your Female Dog Successfully

 Do you know how to breed your female dog?
-A female dog will have her first heat cycle from 4 months of age up to the second year, depending on her size, but she should not be bred until her second or third estrus.
+A female dog will have her first heat cycle from 4 months of age up to the second year, (tiny dogs come into heat early so the first heat can depend on the size and the breed), but although she can get pregnant that early she should not be bred until her second or third estrus.

 If you have been watching your dog carefully you will know when she is ready to be bred.
 The “spotting” that she has been doing around the house will first turn clear, and then might stop altogether.
 That is when your dog will stand and allow a male to mount and breed her.